Ahmad Suradji

 Ahmad Suradji (10 January 1949 – 10 July 2008), also known as Dukun AS, Nasib Klewang, and Datuk Maringgi, was an Indonesian serial killer who admitted to murdering 42 girls and women between 1986 and 1997.
 Suradji's victims, ranging in age between 11 and 30, were strangled after being buried in the ground up to their waists as part of a ritual.
 He buried his victims in a sugarcane plantation near his home with their heads facing his house, which he believed would give him extra power.

 Background

 Ahmad Suradji lived in Medan, the capital and largest city of Indonesia's North Sumatra province.
 He worked as a cattle breeder and as a dukun, a class of shaman reputed to possess supernatural powers.
 Suradji's clientele were often women seeking his guidance on how to find good fortune or maintain their beauty.
-According to Suradji, his deceased father visited him in a dream in 1986 and commanded him to murder 72 women as part of a black magic ritual.
+According to Suradji, his deceased father visited him in a dream in 1986 and commanded him to drink the saliva 72 women as part of a black magic ritual.